 Her Majesty also regularly welcomes Ambassadors and High Commissioners based in London for Audiences, which are one-to-one meetings with The Queen.

 There are more than 170 Ambassadors and High Commissioners based in London at any given time and each one of them will have an Audience with The Queen shortly after taking up his or her role.

-The Queen and the Foreign and Commonwealth Office
+The Queen and the Foreign, Commonwealth and Development Office

-The Queen is in regular contact with officials at the Foreign and Commonwealth Office (FCO), which looks after British interests overseas and builds diplomatic ties with other countries.
-The FCO advises on which foreign Heads of State should be invited to the UK on State Visits.
+The Queen is in regular contact with officials at the Foreign, Commonwealth & Development Office (FCDO), which looks after British interests overseas and builds diplomatic ties with other countries.
+The FCDO advises on which foreign Heads of State should be invited to the UK on State Visits.
 The Queen and the Royal Family are then responsible for hosting the Head of State and his or her party with a ceremonial arrival and a State Banquet to welcome them.

-In July 2020, Her Majesty took part in a video call with the FCO to hear about their response to the COVID-19 outbreak, and thank them for their efforts.
+In July 2020, Her Majesty took part in a video call with the FCDO to hear about their response to the COVID-19 outbreak, and thank them for their efforts.
 She spoke to staff about their work on the UK’s largest-ever peacetime repatriation, which helped over 1 million British travellers to return home during lockdown after travel restrictions came into effect.
 As part of the call, a new portrait of The Queen was unveiled.
-The painting was commissioned by the FCO to hang in the new Foreign Commonwealth and Development Office, and pays tribute to the contribution Her Majesty has made to UK diplomacy throughout her reign.
+The painting was commissioned by the FCDO to hang in the new Foreign, Commonwealth & Development Office, and pays tribute to the contribution Her Majesty has made to UK diplomacy throughout her reign.

 Other members of the Royal Family in support of The Queen

 Members of the Royal Family support The Queen’s role as Head of State and regularly undertake overseas visits at the request of the Foreign and Commonwealth Office, on behalf of The Queen.
 These visits tend to celebrate the ties and shared interests between the UK and other nations.